 When the switch is pressed to disable the system, the instrument cluster will display the "PARK ASSIST DIS-ABLED" message.
 Refer to "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
-When the shifter is changed to R (Reverse) and the system is disabled, the instrument cluster will actuate a single 3 chime, once per ignition cycle, and it will display the message.
+When the shift lever is changed to REVERSE and the system is disabled, the instrument cluster will actuate a single chime, once per ignition cycle, and it will display the message.